 The FB accuracy is determined by two elements.
-The first element is the accuracy of the internal 900-mV reference, which will be applied to SS/REFIN pin unless an external $V{REF}$ is applied.
-The TPS54JB20 device offers ±0.5% $V{INTREF}$ accuracy from 0°C to 85°C temperature range, and ±1.0% $V{INTREF}$ accuracy from -40°C to 125°C temperature range.
-The second element is the SS/REFIN-to-FB accuracy which tells how accurately the control loop regulates FB node to SS/REFIN pin.
-The TPS54JB20 device offers ±0.6% SS/REFIN-to-FB accuracy from -40°C to 125°C temperature range.
-For example, when operating from a 0°C to 85°C temperature range, the total FB accuracy is ±1.1% which includes the impact from chip junction temperature and also the variation from part to part.
+The first element is the accuracy of the internal 600-mV reference, which will be applied to the SS/REFIN pin unless an external $V{REF}$ is applied.
+The TPS548A29 device offers ±0.5% $V{INTREF}$ accuracy from 0°C to 85°C, and ±1.0% $V{INTREF}$ accuracy from -40°C to 125°C. The second element is the SS/REFIN-to-FB accuracy, which tells you how accurately the control loop regulates FB node to SS/REFIN pin.
+The TPS548A29 device offers ±0.6% SS/REFIN-to-FB accuracy from -40°C to 125°C. For example, when operating from 0°C to 85°C, the total FB accuracy is ±1.1% which includes the impact from chip junction temperature and also the variation from part to part.

-To improve the overall $V{OUT}$ accuracy, using a ±1% accuracy or better resistor for the FB voltage divider is highly recommended.
+To improve the overall $V{OUT}$ accuracy, using ±1% accuracy or better resistor for the FB voltage divider is highly recommended.